SSWConsulting/SSW.Rules.Content/rules/match-tone-with-intent/rule.md

 3. Ask if anybody wants to comment on tone suggestions
 4. Ask the question "Show a thumbs up if everyone's tone was great"

-If you do this for a while, you will start to notice patterns in your tone and be able to adjust it in realtime.
+After doing this for a while, you will start to notice patterns in your tone and be able to adjust it in realtime.

 You can also improve your tone by watching a good speaker and trying to mimic their tone.

 ::: greybox
-**Tip:** Before a call, its important to get in the right mindset E.g., Some people like to smile at the camera before they try call
+**Tip:** Before a call, its important to get in the right mindset E.g., Some people like to smile at the camera before they start a call 😄
 :::